 All tables, graphs, and other non-text items shall be consecutively numbered using whole numbers, specifically listed in the Table of Contents, and clearly labeled with abbreviations defined;

 State the standard, disclosure, or form in italics and give the response in non-italics.
 The Purpose and Audit portion should not be restated.
 The modeling organization response shall include a statement in support of compliance following each standard.
-The response to the standard shall explain how the model meets the requirements of the standard by including 1) a statement in support of compliance with the standard, and if applicable 2) a reference to a disclosure(s), and/or 3) a general description of trade secret information that will be shown to the Professional Team during the on-site review and how it supports compliance with the standard.
+The response to the standard shall explain how the model meets the requirements of the standard by including (1) a statement in support of compliance with the standard, and if applicable (2) a reference to a disclosure(s), and/or (3) a general description of trade secret information that will be shown to the Professional Team during the on-site review and how it supports compliance with the standard.

 The Disclosure section of each standard is not designed to require trade secret information.
 Therefore, the response to a disclosure shall not contain a statement similar to “will be shown to the Professional Team” unless a response to the disclosure has been provided and additional test results and documentation will be available for the Professional Team during the on-site review.